-Having a strong understanding of your clients’ different customer journeys is crucial to maintaining a strong relationship with your clients’ customers.
-The more targeted and personalized each touchpoint or email feels to a customer, the more engaged they will be with your clients’ brands.
+A strong understanding of your clients’ different customer journeys is crucial to maintaining a strong relationship with your clients’ customers.
+The more targeted and personalized each touchpoint or email feels to a customer, the more engaged they’ll be with your clients.

-Sending highly targeted emails per customer journey can be time-consuming if sent as one-off campaigns.
-Advanced marketing automation tools help to streamline the customer journey touchpoint process and will allow your clients to connect with all of their customers in an efficient and relevant way.
+Building highly targeted emails for every customer journey is time-consuming if sent as one-off campaigns.
+It’s simply not scalable to manually send messages to every target right at the most opportune moment.
+Fortunately, advanced marketing automation tools streamline the customer journey touchpoint process and empower your clients to connect with customers when it matters most.

 In this guide, we will first discuss what customer journeys are, and will then explain how marketing automation plays a role in connecting customers to your clients.